 A patient’s guide to Laser Eye Surgery

-Unfortunately, this does make exploring the Laser Eye Surgery market somewhat confusing, and can also mean patients don’t always receive the best quality treatment.
+Worst of all, this can also mean that patients don’t always receive the best quality treatment.

-Let’s take as an example the automobile market.
-In the same way that nipping down to your local second-hand car dealer and picking up the best offer may leave you dissatisfied, heading into the Laser Eye Surgery market unguided can leave you with similarly poor results.
-But instead of driving out the gates with a dodgy motor that may need a few adjustments here and there, you’re left with faulty vision and potentially a lifetime of issues.
+In much the same way as heading down to a local second-hand car dealer can leave you with a dodgy motor that might need a few adjustments here and there, heading into the Laser Eye Surgery unguided can, unfortunately, sometimes have similar results.
+Only in this scenario, you’re left with faulty vision and potentially a lifetime of issues.

-We aim to help prevent this from happening with our short but comprehensive guide to Laser Eye Surgery.
-The guide covers the three main steps in every patient’s journey: suitability, finding the right treatment, and choosing the right clinic.
+In this guide, we cover the three main steps in your journey to better vision: suitability, finding the right treatment, and choosing the right clinic.

-Let’s dive in with the first step in your Laser Eye Surgery journey: suitability.
+So, let’s dive in with the first step in your Laser Eye Surgery journey: Suitability.

 1. Are you a good candidate for Laser Eye Surgery?

-This is the best place to begin your journey.
-Doing so not only allows you to quickly bust the many myths and outdated beliefs surrounding suitability, but also see if it is the right time in your life to have surgery.
+If you are considering Laser Eye Surgery, then understanding whether you are suitable for treatment is the ideal place to start.
+There are a number of factors that can affect your suitability for Laser Eye Surgery.
+Understanding these factors not only allows you to bust the many myths and outdated beliefs surrounding the industry but also to figure out if now is the right time to have surgery.

 2. Which laser eye treatment is for you?

-Once you know you’re eligible for surgery, you’re in a good position to find out more about the different Laser Eye Surgery techniques.
-We’ve put together a list of the four common eye conditions along with their corresponding treatments in order to give you a better idea of what you may need.
+Once you are confident that you are eligible for treatment, the next step is to understand the different techniques.
+We’ve put together a list of the four most common eye conditions along with their corresponding Laser Eye Surgery treatments.
+This will help to give you a better idea of which treatment you may need.

 Myopia, hyperopia and astigmatism

-PRK/LASEK, LASIK and ReLEx SMILE are all slight variations of the same treatment which are commonly used to correct Myopia (short-sightedness), hyperopia (long-sightedness), Presbyopia (ageing eyes), and astigmatism
+In essence, PRK/LASEK, LASIK and ReLEx SMILE are all slight variations of the same treatment which are commonly used to correct Myopia (short-sightedness), Hyperopia (long-sightedness), Presbyopia (ageing eyes), and Astigmatism.

 High prescriptions and drier eyes

-ReLEx SMILE is a recent advancement in Laser Eye Surgery which allows conditions that were previously deemed untreatable—like high prescriptions and drier eyes—to be effectively treated.
+ReLEx SMILE is a relatively recent development in Laser Eye Surgery.
+It allows us to effectively treat patients that were previously deemed unsuitable for treatment, including those with very high prescriptions and drier eyes.

 3. Choosing the right surgeon and clinic